threefoldtech/info_grid/src/farmers/farming_optimization/farm_room_parameters.md

 ### How Much BTU is Needed?
 ***

-How much BTU does your ThreeFold Farm need to cool your servers?
+How much BTU/h does your ThreeFold Farm need to cool your servers?

 Calculating this is pretty simple actually.
 You need to keep in mind that **1 kW (1000 W) of power is equivalent to 3413 BTU/h** (Britisth Thermal Unit).